quim0/WFA-GPU/README.md

         ./bin/wfa.affine.gpu -Q queries.fasta -T targets.fasta -b <batch_size> -x -o cigars.out
 ```

 Choosing the correct alignment and system options is key for performance.
-The tool tries to automatically choose adequate paramters, but the user
+The tool tries to automatically choose adequate parameters, but the user
-may have additional information to make a better choise.
-It is specially important to limit the maximum error supported by the kernel as much as
+may have additional information to make a better choice.
+It is especially important to limit the maximum error supported by the kernel as much as
-possible (`-e` parameter), this contrains the memory used per alignment, and helps the program to choose better block and grid sizes.
+possible (`-e` parameter), this constrains the memory used per alignment and helps the program to choose better block and grid sizes.
 Keep in mind that any alignment having an error higher than the specified with the `-e` argument will be computed on the CPU, so, if this argument is too small, performance can decrease.

 For big alignments, setting a band (i.e. limiting maximum wavefront size) with the `-B` argument can give significant
-speedups, at the expense of potentially loosing some accuracy in corner cases.
+speedups, at the expense of potentially losing some accuracy in corner cases.

 ## Using WFA-GPU in your project

-This is a simple example on how to use WFA-GPU on your projects, for extended examples, see the files in `examples/`.
+This is a simple example of how to use WFA-GPU on your projects, for extended examples, see the files in `examples/`.

 ``` c
 #include "include/wfa_gpu.h"